Satisfactory Academic Progress

 Graduate programs.
 Graduate students must maintain a cumulative G.P.A. of at least 3.0.
-They must also maintain a cumulative completion rate equal to or greater than two-thirds (67 percent) of the units attempted.
-For programs with a limited or no research component, the number of units per term needed to complete the program on time will be determined by dividing the total number of units required for completion by the length of the program—expressed in academic quarters (e.g., five years for a master's degree equals twenty academic quarters).
+They must also maintain a cumulative completion rate equal to or greater than two thirds (67 percent) of the units attempted.
+This only applies to term-based programs.
+For programs with a limited or no research component, the number of units per term needed to complete the program on time will be determined by dividing the total number of units required for completion by the length of the program—expressed in academic quarters (e.g., five years for a master's degree equals 20 academic quarters).
 Research-intensive programs will provide information regarding the number of units that must be completed by the midpoint and three-quarters point of the program.

 Maximum time for completion of a master's degree is five years; maximum time for completion of a doctoral degree is seven years—except in the case of block programs.

 Professional practice doctorates.
 All professional practice doctoral degrees (D.P.T., Pharm.D., D.D.S., and M.D.) are block programs requiring students to enroll full time.
 See specific programs below for SAP policy information.